HEGADE/Arico/README.md

 # Arico ,the arena of articles
-#### This web site that helps you to post  your article in better and tidy manner
+#### This web site  helps you to post  your article in better and tidy manner

 ## `Go through process`